 If you’d like to find out more about EEM, please click here to view a simple brochure detailing who we are and what we do

+We are now supporting the NHS and Regional Police as well as Housing Associations, Local Authorities, ALMOs, Universities and Academies.
 This mix brings about a membership that has vastly different stock numbers, governance arrangements, procurement strategies and investment profiles.
 The communities served are also quite different, ranging from major cities through to suburban and semi-rural environments.

 EEM works so well because members work together to deliver sophisticated asset management solutions, driving both quality up and cost down.
 By planning and delivering their asset investment programmes collaboratively, EEM members secure cost savings and added value “non- cashable” benefits.
 We work directly with members, contractors and the supply chain to work more effectively and to co-ordinate a range of employment and training initiatives.

 EEM’s vision is to develop a collaborative working approach that delivers the fullest possible range of organisational, financial and social benefits.
-Some of the EEM members are already individually taking advantage the benefits derived from partnership working with their supply chain, but there is a clear vision to combine individual best practice to establish a platform that can increase the benefits for all member organisations and thereby deliver a framework of social benefits whereby the sum is much greater than the parts, benefiting the region as a whole.
+Some of the EEM members are already individually taking advantage of the benefits derived from partnership working with their supply chain, but there is a clear vision to combine individual best practice to establish a platform that can increase the benefits for all member organisations and thereby deliver a framework of social benefits whereby the sum is much greater than the parts, benefiting the region as a whole.